uwayss/uwayss/README.md

-# 📍 Istanbul, Turkey
+# 📍 Istanbul, TR

-I build the secure and performant systems that make complex things suddenly simple.
+I build things.
+Mostly systems that take something messy and make it feel obvious.

-😍 I LOVE:
-- Architecting
-- Designing tools that geniuinely improve stuff
-- Make people's interactions with technology simpler and better
-- Making the best solution without compromising or violating my ethical principles at the same time (Believe me that's a hard thing...)

-⚡️ I enjoy:
+**stuff I'm into**
-- Taking abstract ideas and shaping them into structured systems
+- architecture — turning vague ideas into robust structures
-- Scalable systems
-- Designing data intensive applications (It's a book, read it)

-🎨 I Fluently Speak:
+- tools that people actually keep using
+- keeping it simple on the surface, even when it isn't underneath
+- doing it right without cutting the corners (privacy, values, etc)

+**currently thinking about**
+- ways to incorporate LLMs without the insane costs and making them actually useful
+- solutions that help humans express their thoughts easier (creativity software)

+**languages**
-- English, 🇵🇸 Arabic and 🇹🇷 Turkish
+- English, 🇵🇸 Arabic, 🇹🇷 Turkish

-🤝 You Can Find Me On:
+**around**
 - 📧 antar.muhammed1@gmail.com
-- GitHub: @uwayss
+- GitHub @uwayss
-- Instagram: @uwayss1
+- Instagram @uwayss1
-- Telegram: @uwayss
+- Telegram @uwayss1